By Alyse Bacine

 Most adults utilize only 20-30% of their respiratory capacity, breathing primarily into the upper chest.
 This restricted breathing pattern keeps the body in a mild state of stress activation.
 Diaphragmatic breathing—foundational to effective breathwork—engages the lower lobes of the lungs, where the majority of oxygen exchange occurs.

 The complete breathing cycle contains four phases: inhalation, retention after inhalation, exhalation, and retention after exhalation.
 Different breathwork methods emphasize or modify these phases for specific effects.
-Extending the exhale activates parasympathetic response while emphasizing inhale and retention, which produces stimulating effects.
+Extending the exhale activates the parasympathetic response while emphasizing inhalation and retention, which produces stimulating effects.

 Breathwork's Impact on the Nervous System